SpringerPE/cf-light-api/README.md

 ## Customisation

-### Parallel Processes

-The worker collects the data using parallel threads to speed up the processes.
-By default, it will use 4 parallel threads for each of three nested maps.
-You can change the number by setting the following environment variable:

-`export PARALLEL_MAPS=6`

 ### Update Frequency and Timeout

 The default is to update data every 5 minutes, with a 5 minute timeout.
 You can modify this behaviour by setting the following environment variables: